Irene Ramos

 I’m always a bit uneasy when I have to depend on others with projects or tasks, and this internship had multiple interns, but we were each responsible for our own work.
 There were weekly meetings so Mr. Neal could take note of each person’s progress, but otherwise the job of completing everything was completely on me.
 I would rather have it that way.
 I know myself best, I know how long I will need with certain things, and I know that if I somehow do not properly complete a job, the blame will be on me and only me.
 The idea of the blame falling on me also served as motivation for doing a good job.
 I aim to please, especially under the employment of an organization such as the Post card Archive, which strongly depends on credibility.
 The archive can exist, but if the information entered is false, or incorrect, the credibility of the archive will plummet, something I did not want in the least.

-The aspect of having to later turn a culmination of my work helped greatly helped me keep track of everything, with its organization.
+The aspect of having to later turn in a culmination of my work greatly helped me keep track of everything; such careful organization.
 If asked what I did, I can respond with a solid answer, with specific word counts, card counts, and description of each task as opposed to “Oh, I archived postcards.”
 This internship was more fun than I anticipated (not saying I thought it was going to be bad), and if I could, I would do it again.
 The second time through I would try to break my own records.
 I would set a goal to enter more than fifty cards, a goal to edit more words, and yet another goal to probably write more words for another exhibit.
 I would push myself a bit further, a trait applicable to any and every job.

 Written Word Count: 8,222